google/deepvariant/docs/deeptrio-pacbio-case-study.md

 # Using DeepTrio for small variant calling from the trio sequenced with PacBio HiFi

-In this case study, we describe applying DeepTrio to a real WGS trio.
+In this case study, we describe applying [DeepTrio](deeptrio-details.md) to a real PacBio WGS trio.
 Then we assess the quality of the DeepTrio variant calls with `hap.py`.
-In addition we evaluate a mendelian violation rate for a merged VCF.
+In addition we evaluate a Mendelian violation rate for a merged VCF.

 To make it faster to run over this case study, we run only on chromosome 20.